vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Courage and Resilience

 > 1. "Courage is not the absence of fear, but the triumph over it." - Nelson Mandela
+> 1. "The only way to deal with fear is to face it head on." - Anonymous
+> 1. "Out of difficulties grow miracles." - Jean de La Bruyère
 > 1. "Resilience is not about overcoming, but becoming." - Sheryl Sandberg
-> 1. "The only way to deal with fear is to face it head on." - Anonymous
+> 1. "Resilience is the capacity to recover quickly from difficulties; toughness." - Anonymous
 > 1. "It is not the strongest of the species that survive, nor the most intelligent, but the one most responsive to change." - Charles Darwin
-> 1. "Out of difficulties grow miracles." - Jean de La Bruyère

-## Courage and Resilience

-- "Courage is not the absence of fear, but the triumph over it." - Nelson Mandela
-- "Resilience is the capacity to recover quickly from difficulties; toughness." - Anonymous
-- "The only way to deal with fear is to face it head on." - Anonymous
-- "It is not the strongest of the species that survive, nor the most intelligent, but the one most responsive to change." - Charles Darwin

 ## Wisdom and Insight